juanma-wp/jwt-auth-pro-wp-rest-api/DOCS/cookie-configuration-guide.md

 - What the refresh token cookie is and why it's used
 - What each cookie attribute means
-- How to configure settings in WordPress admin
+- How environment auto-detection works
 - Recommended settings for different scenarios

 ---